pinskylab/kelpEVOL_fq_gz_processing/README.md

 grep 'FATAL' slurm-fqscrn.JOBID*out
 ```

-# you can also look at the outfiles to see if there are any unzipped files with the word temp, which means that the job didn't finish and needs to be rerun
+You can also look at the outfiles to see if there are any unzipped files with the word temp, which means that the job didn't finish and needs to be rerun

 ```bash
 bash # only need to run this if you are not in bash already, by default wahab is using zsh